“Ask the driver to stop at Playa Langosta,”

 Her story is fascinating.

 I met Antonia Lo Giudice through Tim Ferriss—the author of the 4 Hour Work Week—when he gathered a small group of authors in Napa to exchange ideas about writing and marketing.
-Continue reading “Sell Everything, Travel the World, Pablo Escobar and Colombia”
+Continue reading “Sell Everything, Travel the World, & Visit Pablo Escobar in Colombia”

 I’ve studied Disney for a long time because the company is an excellent case study of ideas you can implement in your own business.
 Disney stands out, not only among amusement parks, but from most companies in general, so it makes sense to study and learn from their example.
 Here are three lessons I observed during my recent visit.